-A Tough Assisted Open Flipper with some Blade Options
+A Tough Assisted Open Flipper with a Variety Blade Options

 This is the flipper update of the REVO Warden.
 The main change here is that it has a flipper tab instead of a thumb stud.
 Since I never handled the first version, I can’t tell you to what extent this knife is better or worse (I’m also not sure if the first Warden was an assisted design).